CassieMarie0728/my-awesomeness/README.md

 - [alertbox/bookworm](https://github.com/alertbox/bookworm) - A delightfully lightweight, mobile-first, and fluidly responsive Jekyll theme for books and creative writing that emphasizes content rather than aesthetic fluff.
 - [electricbookworks/electric-book](https://github.com/electricbookworks/electric-book) - A Jekyll template for creating books in multiple formats

+## SVG

+- [tandpfun/skill-icons](https://github.com/tandpfun/skill-icons) - Showcase your skills on your Github readme or resumé with ease ✨

 ## Shell